Healthy Humans,

 Charles Hugh Smith, YOLO Spending, Inflation and the Wisdom/Madness of Crowds

+The harder authorities and pundits push the "inflation is under control" narrative, the faster they erode public trust and confidence in the future value of labor and "money."
 The possibility that the human herd senses trend changes before statistics and the economic punditry comes under the capacious category of the wisdom of crowds: in this line of thinking, YOLO spending may be a reflection not just of a pandemic-instigated change of priorities, but of a growing sense that inflation is now embedded, and so it's better to spend earnings now before they lose value.

 This is the core behavioral response to embedded inflation: borrow and spend now, as savings will only lose purchasing power as time goes on.
 In hyper-inflationary economies, this leads to wage earners finding something to buy the day they're paid, as their wages will lose value literally overnight.